atticuscornett/AtmosWeather/README.md

 ## Stable Version

 ### Website
-The easiest way to install Atmos Weather is by using the website: [Atmos Weather Website](https://atticuscornett.github.io/atmos-weather).
+The easiest way to install Atmos Weather is by using the website: [Atmos Weather Website](https://atticuscornett.github.io/AtmosWeather).

 Download the version for your platform and run the installer.

 ### GitHub Releases
 You can download stable versions from the releases on GitHub.

-### Build Folder
-You can download stable versions from the build folder on Github.

 ## Beta Versions (Unstable, Power Users)